n4t3m/ZoobBot/README.md

 [![ServerInvite](https://img.shields.io/badge/Join%20Test%20Server-Click%20here-success.svg "This is where you can test the bot")](https://discord.gg/cahSZvN) [![BotInvite](https://img.shields.io/badge/Invite%20bot-Click%20here-ff69b4.svg "Invite the bot to your server")](https://discordapp.com/oauth2/authorize?client_id=592952933327437828&scope=bot&permissions=8)

 #### Setup/Install
+ 1. Download .NET Core Runtime from [here](https://dotnet.microsoft.com/download).
+ 2. Download .NET Core SDK from [here](https://dotnet.microsoft.com/download).
+ 3. Unpack and install both of these.
+ 4. Restart your computer.
+ 5. Go to our [Github Repository](https://github.com/NateM135/ZoobBot) and find the Green button that says clone or download.
+Click it and select Download Zip.
+ 6. Extract the contents of the zip to a file explorer of your choosing.
+ 7. Open the Program.cs file in a text editor of your choosing, I suggest [Notepad++](https://notepad-plus-plus.org/).
+ 8. Find the line Client.LoginAsync, and in the middle parameter after Discord.TokenType.Bot, place your Discord Bot token.
+If you do not know what a token is, you can search up a guide on Google.
+I suggest that you use [this guide.](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+ 9. Save your Program.cs file and close out of it.
+ 10. Open up a command prompt with Administrator permissions (In Windows 10, click the Cortana Search bar on the bottom left hand corner and type Command Prompt, right click on it and click Run as Administrator.
+ 11. Open the folder that the bot files were unzipped to.
+Double click the folder name in the upper bar and copy the file path.
+ 12. In the Command Prompt type cd and then paste in the file path.
+Note: You cannot paste a filepath using Control + V, you HAVE TO RIGHT CLICK AND SELECT PASTE.
+ 13. Type dotnet run.
+ 14. The bot should now run!
+Once you see the message "patrick is cute" then the bot is starting to initialize.
+Once the second gateway message is sent, the bot is online!

 #### Commands